Davenport may not immediately come to mind when choosing a vacation destination for yourself, friends, or your family.

 However, you’d be surprised; there is actually quite a bit to see and do in Davenport, and whether you’re there on business, are there visiting family, or choose it as your actual vacation destination, you’re sure to have a good time – and a far better time than you may expect before you go.

 Don’t sleep on Davenport!
 Davenport is one of the four cities in the Quad Cities metropolitan area, including Bettendorf, Iowa, Rock Island, Moline, and East Moline, Illinois.
 Together, these cities are home to nearly half a million people.

 This Midwestern collection of cities that grew up around the confluence of the Mighty Mississippi and the Rock River is more happening than one might think.

-It’s about three hours west of Chicago and about four hours north of St. Louis, but unlike these larger cities, the Quad City area including Davenport has more of a relaxed, friendly, welcoming, and laid-back feel; however, the people here also like to get out and do things rather than just staying home, no matter what the season nor time of year.
+It’s about three hours west of Chicago and about four hours north of St. Louis, but unlike these larger cities, the Quad City area, including Davenport, has more of a relaxed, friendly, welcoming, and laid-back feel; however, the people here also like to get out and do things rather than just staying home, no matter what the season nor time of year.

 That’s why you’ll find plenty of museums, parks, historic sites, restaurants, and shopping adventures here to keep you busy during your entire stay.

-- Best Things to Do in Davenport, IA
+- Things to Do in Davenport, Iowa

 - Figge Art Museum